Eyes - protecting your eyes

 If you have problems seeing clearly your doctor or optometrist (eye doctor) may give you some other exercises which may help.

-- All children (and adults) should wear sunglasses if they are going to be in bright sun light (babies usually don't wear sunglasses - they might poke the sunglasses in their eyes!)
+- All children (and adults) should wear sunglasses if they are going to be in bright sun light.

 - It is important that everyone's eyes are protected from sun damage.
-Sunglasses should be up to Australian standards to protect eyes from the sun.
+Sunglasses should pass the Australian standards to protect eyes from the sun.
 There will be a sticker telling you this on the glasses.
-Wearing non-approved glasses could cause problems with your eyes.

 - Hats that shade the eyes are important.